Elaeis guineensis: History

 Oil palms were introduced to Java by the Dutch in 1848, and to Malaysia (then the British colony of Malaya) in 1910 by Scotsman William Sime and English banker Henry Darby.
 The species of palm tree Elaeis guineensis was taken to Malaysia from Eastern Nigeria in 1961.
 As noted it originally grew in West Africa.
 The southern coast of Nigeria was originally called the Palm oil coast by the first Europeans who arrived there and traded in the commodity.
 This area was later renamed the Bight of Biafra.

 In traditional African medicine different parts of the plant are used as laxative and diuretic, as a poison antidote, as a cure for gonorrhea, menorrhagia, and bronchitis, to treat headaches and rheumatism, to promote healing of fresh wounds and treat skin infections.

 In Yoruba religion, it is associated with its creation myth as the first tree that Ọbatala finds descending to earth; it is also believed as Ọrunmila's axis mundi connecting heaven and earth.
-Thus, oil palm fronds often mark areas of sacred religious important or incorporated in traditional orisha garment; its kernels are also prepared to use as a tool of receiving Ọrunmila's words to the babalawo.
+Thus, oil palm fronds often mark areas of sacred religious importance or are incorporated into traditional orisha garments; its kernels are also prepared to use as a tool of receiving Ọrunmila's words to the babalawo.

 In Cambodia, this palm was introduced as a decorative plant in public gardens, its Khmer name is dôô:ng préing (doong=palm, preing=oil).